Border Crossing: Kenya to Uganda via Busia

 We had 3 Kenyans who had missed immigration.
 They thought they could just wander in.
 They could visit the town of Busia without needing to deal with the formalities but beyond the city's limits was a different matter.

-7 hours door to door including 1 border crossing, a successful day.
+A successful day.
 But boy I was feeling ragged.